6 June, 2024

 This Grade II historic building has a tragic backstory — a devastating fire in December 1953 that left thousands homeless.
 To house the victims, the Colonial government built a 29-block resettlement estate on the site of the burnt-down shanties: Mei Ho House.
 After being revitalised in the 2000s, the building was transformed into a city youth hostel by the Hong Kong Youth Hostels Association.

-Where to eat: Garden at Mei Ho Cafe, serving cafe-style eats (like pasta, burgers and salads) and plenty of coffee and drinks.
+Where to eat: Garden at Mei Ho Cafe for cafe-style eats (like pasta, burgers and salads) and plenty of coffee and drinks, or No Milkshake No Life- Morning Queue around the corner from Mei Ho House for some comfort American grub.

 What to do: Visit the Heritage of Mei Ho House (HMHH) Museum!
 Its permanent exhibition “Memories of Our Days” is a beautiful look at Hong Kong’s history, starting in the 1950s up to the modern day, with installations and interactive experiences that’ll teach you about the history of Shek Kip Mei, the city’s housing policies and everyday life in the past.